Jirka-Mayer/BachelorThesis/thesis-text.md

 All the encodings explored in this chapter are made for a model that produces a sequence of tokens.
 An encoding then defines a specific set of tokens and describes how they map onto the musical symbols.
 In the context of a neural network with a CTC loss function, we take all the tokens of an encoding and represent them as the individual classifier classes.
 How the tokens get indexed and how the blank symbol is represented is considered an implementation detail of the neural network and is not covered in the encoding specification.

-We can provide a simple overview of the terms used in this chapter:
+We can provide a short overview of the terms used in this chapter:

 - **Token** is a single item of the output sequence produced by a model.
 - **Vocabulary** is the set of all tokens in an encoding.